robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 .. code-block:: bash

     helm upgrade robusta robusta/robusta --values=generated_values.yaml
+    robusta playbooks list # see all the playbooks.
+Run it after a few minutes

 After a minute or two Robusta will be ready.

 Let’s push the new action to Robusta:

 .. code-block:: bash

     robusta playbooks push <PATH_TO_PLAYBOOK_FOLDER>

 After a minute or two Robusta will be ready.